wxleong/tpm2-cmd-ref/README.md

 #### tpm2_policyauthvalue

 Enables binding a policy to the authorization value of the authorized TPM object.
 Enables a policy that requires the object's authentication passphrase be provided.
-This is equivalent to authenticating using the object passphrase in plaintext or HMAC, only this enforces it as a policy.
+This is equivalent to authenticating using the object passphrase in plaintext or HMAC, only this enforces it as a policy:

 ```
 # create a policy